1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 implied chords

-Some of the implied chords are partial fingerings of chords you know such as C, G and D7.
+The implied chords are partial fingerings of common chords such as C, G and D7.

 Andantino Opus 241 No. 5 | Peter Kun Frary